 Someone might make a case for the Clash by saying that the Spheros SW has a plastic rotor and components, but these are people who never actually fished those reels and probably just sit home staring at them then conclude that the metal must be better Had they actually used them they would know that properly designed parts will do the job whether they are metal or plastic.
 After all testing a reel in real life fishing conditions kinda beats sitting on your bed and thinking deeply.
 In conclusion, I make probably 15-20 reel recommendations a day in this mid-priced category, and right now I can't see a reason why I would ever recommend a Clash to a reader over a Spheros SW or a Cabo PTSE.
 Well, except of course if his criteria were mainly a reel which has the country of manufacture printed on a tiny sticker that's well hidden!

 At this point the review is over, and the following is in anticipation of the circus that will sure begin once the review goes around.
-Be prepared for a lot of hysteria and misinformation, pseudo-science garbage, highly motivated shills declaring keyboard jihad, testimonies that the Clash is the best thing since the invention of thongs, or how I must have that illusive prototype that keeps getting sold to me by mistake over the years.
-And while I don't believe that anyone is stupid enough to still do that, there is always the potential that someone will say I'm being paid by the enemies or that I have a grudge against Penn employes because they are all extremely handsome and I'm not.
+Be prepared for a lot of hysteria and misinformation, pseudo-science garbage, highly motivated shills declaring keyboard jihad, testimonies that the Clash is the best thing since the invention of thongs, or how I must have been sold that illusive prototype that keeps getting sold to me by mistake year after year after year.
+And while I don't believe that anyone is stupid enough to still do this, there is always the potential that someone will tell you I'm being paid by their enemies or that I have a grudge against Penn employes because they are all extremely handsome and I'm not.

-It doesn't make me happy to end the review on this negative note, but it needed to be said since my last experience with that company was quite the jaw-dropper.
-3 years ago when I reviewed the flawed and falsely advertised SSV showing among other things the low quality gearing, falsehood of the "watertight" claims, and the bogus advertised weights, it was met with a backlash of panic and gutter tactics that spanned the whole range from personal attacks to outright lies.
-We all know how later on they backpedalled the watertight claims, admitted the false weights and corrected them, and while they stopped short of acknowledging the gear issues the web is now full of user complaints which I'd happily compile in a separate article and challenge anyone to find me another reel with even 40% of the complaints.
-Of course that only happened after I had to engage them for days responding to their claims on a forum that I used to post on, culminating in this sad attempt by them to circumvent the truth and my harsh response to it
+It gives me no pleasure to end the review on such a negative note, but it needed to be said since my last experience with that company was quite the jaw dropper.
+3 years ago I reviewed the flawed and falsely advertised SSV, highlighting among other things the low quality gearing, falsehood of the "watertight" claims, and the bogus advertised weights, and sadly the review was met with a backlash of panic and gutter tactics that spanned the whole range from personal attacks to outright lies.
+Eventually Penn backpedalled the watertight claims, admitted the false weights and corrected them, and while they stopped short of acknowledging the gear issues the web is now saturated with user complaints about the gears that any further denials are simply futile.
+They only changed direction after I had to engage them for days responding to their claims on a forum I used to post on, culminating in a sad attempt by them to circumvent the truth, which I captured in a screen shot along with my response to it

 That's what I had to deal with.
 People who are willing to claim that a reel has nearly 2 oz of extra grease to avoid admitting that they advertised bogus numbers.
-And while someone could've innocently imagined that 2 oz of grease could fit in the reel, it still shows a mentality hell-bent on denials and proving me wrong without first stopping to check facts or think about the probability of what they're about to claim.
-This is just a quick demonstration for what may come next since I no longer engage in that nonsense and basically leave everyone to believe whatever they want.
+And while someone could've innocently imagined that 2 oz of grease could fit in the reel, it still shows a mentality hell-bent on denial and claiming that I am wrong without first taking a moment to check facts or consider the probability of what they're about to claim.
+Just chose a quick example to prepare you for what you might hear, since I no longer engage that nonsense and basically leave everyone to believe whatever they want.
 Hysterics aside, my sincere advice to Penn is to fix the faults then drop the price considerably so the reel would have some viability.
 It's a solid performer, but at the current price it has absolutely no place among the much better and cheaper options from competitors.

 Not sure what my next project will be.
-Playing with a couple of reels now and eyeing a couple more, not sure though what or when.
-Keep watching the News page for updates on what's next, but for now I'll just go listen to Hayley Westenra and eat chocolate!
+Playing with a couple of reels now and eyeing a couple more, no idea though what or when.
+Keep watching the News page for updates on what's next, and if you need me I'll be in the balcony listening to Hayley Westenra and eating chocolate.
+Just holler!